ksegall/fid/README.md

 # fid

-This repository is for the class DIG2500C Fundamentals of Interactive Design (FID).
+This is the repository the class DIG2500C Fundamentals of Interactive Design (FID).